First, we will import the cleaned squirrel data and a shapefile of Central Park.

 squirrel in “the wild”, we’d recommend hanging around some specific

-squirrels seem to cluster in, like the
+spots that the black squirrels seem to cluster in, like the

 South-East corner of the park or the North Woods above 96th St, as shown